Annageorg/book-list-api/README.md

 # book-list-api
-The ids are generated randomly and have made an initial 5 items list.
+The ids are generated randomly and I have made an initial 5 items-list.
+See below the endpoints and the deployed app-link in Heroku to access the App.

 ### 1. Get full booklisting
 **GET** request at